hkailee/MultipleLinearRegression/README.md

 ### Data

-The Singapore hospitalization dataset is a dummy datasets created by Holmusk for non-commercial but academic use.
-They do not represent the truth.
+The Singapore hospitalization dataset is created/contributed by H*lm*sk for non-commercial but academic use.
+They may not represent the truth.